Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Results

 \subsection{Generating samples of high quality and diversity}

 To demonstrate image generation of high quality and diversity, we train large QGAN models with 64 layers and \num{40} noise modes for about \num{50000} generator updates on the full MNIST and Fashion-MNIST datasets and present the checkpoint that minimizes the MMD metric.
 As shown in Fig.~\ref{fig:large_model}, not only are all ten classes successfully captured with high visual quality, but images also reveal rich intra-class diversity.
-The depth of the models enables them to represent fine image structures in digits (Fig.~\ref{fig:large_model:mnist}), or extreme cases such as the single-pixel-wide straps in the \textit{sandals} class (Fig.~\ref{fig:large_model:fmnist}), which demand more complex entanglement among the address qubits.
-The size of the quantum generator may appear large relative to previous works.
-However, since these works only covered small subsets of classes within these datasets, less expressive models suffice.
-Similarly, our QGAN framework also learns high-quality images with shallower circuits on these subsets.
-In App.~\ref{sec:classes_model_size_analysis}, we analyze this trade-off in more detail and observe that deeper models are necessary not only to improve image quality on a fixed dataset but also to maintain quality when scaling to all classes.
+The depth of the models enables them to represent fine image structures in digits (Fig.~\ref{fig:large_model:mnist}), or extreme cases such as the single-pixel-wide straps in the \textit{sandals} class (Fig.~\ref{fig:large_model:fmnist}).
+Such localized structures require the generator to model highly specific correlations between pixel positions, and therefore demand a more expressive entangling structure among the address qubits.

-\paragraph*{A colorful extension.} The model is also trained on the color dataset, SVHN, restricted to images containing the digit \textit{0}.
+\paragraph*{Colorful outlook.} As a proof-of-principle demonstration, we extend our QGAN model to the color dataset, SVHN, restricted to images containing the digit \textit{0}.
 In this setting, the \textit{0} consistently occupies the central position, while additional digits may appear on the left and right.
 Consequently, the surrounding context introduces variability, as house numbers naturally contain multiple digits, and the background colors may also differ.
 Fig.~\ref{fig:color_images} illustrates representative results from a QGAN model with \num{32} layers of the color-extended task-specific ansatz and \num{3} modes, trained for nearly \num{100000} iterations and evaluated via MMD.
 One can observe that the central digit is reliably reconstructed as a \textit{0}, while digits occurring to the left often resemble \textit{2}s or \textit{3}s, reflecting the realistic distribution present in the dataset.